-Barstarzz (from U.S.A) was founded in 2009, developing into a brand that has grown exponentially over time, making it one of the biggest players in the calisthenics and street workouts arena, alongside other popular brands like Bar Brothers (U.S.A), Calisthenics Movement (Germany), and FitnessFAQs (Australia), to name just a few (more on these at the bottom of this review), with members from everywhere, including western and eastern countries like Russia, where calisthenics are huge.
+Barstarzz (from the U.S.A) was founded in 2009, developing into a brand that has grown exponentially over time, making it one of the biggest players in the calisthenics and street workouts arena, alongside other popular brands like Bar Brothers (U.S.A), Calisthenics Movement (Germany), and FitnessFAQs (Australia), to name just a few (more on these at the bottom of this review), with members from everywhere, including western and eastern countries like Russia, where calisthenics are huge.

-The rise of BarStarzz popularity in recent years is in line with a global trend toward a no-equipment and no-gym membership kind of training based on bodyweight movements on bars, floor or even rings, designed to greatly increase strength, functionality, flexibility and body performance where it counts in real life.
+The rise of BarStarzz popularity in recent years is in line with a global trend toward a no-equipment and no-gym membership kind of training based on bodyweight movements on bars, floor, or even rings, designed to greatly increase strength, functionality, flexibility, and body performance where it counts in real life.

 That is not to say that weights are pointless, they do have their time and place even in calisthenics, think of weighted calisthenics with plates or vests for strength training, for example.